 Colorado’s Civil Unions Act went into effect on May 1, 2013.
 Denver and Boulder County Clerks took the date quite literally and opened their offices to the public at 12:01 a.m. to begin issuing civil union licenses.
 Jodi is on the Board of Directors for OutBoulder, the local LGBT non-profit organization that coordinated with the Boulder County Clerk for the midnight celebration.
-Thus, she was already going to be present in her role as Board member and we took the Divine Miss M along to witness history.
+Thus, she was already going to be present and we took the Divine Miss M along to witness history.

 As the midnight celebration came together, the beauty of this event began to unfold.
 Businesses and people donated items, including an anonymous ally who donated a long-stemmed red rose for every couple.
 In what became known as the “Party Room,” there was a DJ and dancing.
 PFLAG of Boulder County and other groups brought cake, food and sparkling cider.
 There were gift bags for the couples.
 A local photographer, who was an absolute angel, set up in one corner and offered a free photo shoot to every couple.
 The generosity of the entire Boulder community was out in full force.
 In one hallway, dubbed “Blessing Alley,” numerous faith leaders, pastors and laity decorated the area with small tables, flowers and candles and were present to bless unions and conduct ceremonies, including our own Pastor Bruns.